Best 6-Man Tents – 5 of the Best in 2020

 • Seasons: 3

-• Durable Polyguard fabric and strong frame designed to last season after season
+• Double-thick Polyguard 2X fabric stands up to the elements season after season

 Coleman Steel Creek Fast Pitch Dome Tent is perfect if you want to get your tent up in a hurry.
 It’s pretty roomy even for the max capacity of 6 people – it can fit two queen-sized airbeds.
 Plus, it has the added bonus of a separate screen room with mesh walls, so you can still feel the fresh air whilst keeping insects out.
 It has small storage pockets sewn into the walls and an e-port for an electric connection.